gyetvan-andras/yam/README.md

 ```
 sudo port install graphicsmagick
 ```
-##Steps needed to deploy a YAM editor from the scratch
+##Steps needed to deploy a YAM from the scratch

 1. checkout **editor_ux_reorg** branch from the repo
 2. cd ./yam/yam_editor